Bryan-Legend/vassal-import/README.md

 ### Import

 To import a file, first install the module and go to the module settings to set an import path within the data location.
 If you click `Vassal Import` this will create the folder location on the server where you can place the vassal file.
 Place the file in the folder and go back to the module settings (you may have to close the settings and reopen for the module to populate the file selector dropdown).
 Select the file to import and click import.
-The module will create all assets within the adventure (scenes, actors, and playlists), and all images/sounds included as well.

 ![Usage](img/Usage.JPG)